samsonjs/repl-edit/Readme.md

 Usage
 =====

-You can fire up a repl with editing capabilities by running `node-repl-edit` or extend an existing repl session by typing `require('repl-edit').extend(global)`.
+You can fire up a repl with editing capabilities by running `node-repl-edit`.

+(It would be nice to extend an existing repl session but that's not possible with Node's repl module right now.)

 Commands